Trump, allies make frantic steps to overturn Biden victory

 In Pennsylvania, where the Trump campaign is challenging the election results in federal court, a legal team led by Giuliani suggested in a filing Wednesday that the judge order the Republican-led state legislature to pick delegates to the Electoral College, potentially throwing the state’s 20 electoral votes to Trump.
 A judge canceled an evidentiary hearing in the case.

 In Arizona, the Republican Party is pressuring county officials to delay certifying results.
-The GOP also is seeking a court order to postpone certification in Maricopa County, the state’s most populous.
-In northwestern Arizona, Mohave County officials postponed their certification.
+The GOP lost a bid on Thursday to postpone certification in Maricopa County, the state’s most populous.
+In northwestern Arizona, Mohave County officials postponed their certification until next week.

+Judge John Hannah ruled without explanation, except to bar the party from refiling the case.
+The judge promised a full explanation in the future.

 Biden won Arizona by more than 10,000 votes, and Maricopa County put him over the top.
 The county performed a hand count of some ballots the weekend after the election, which showed its machine counts were 100% accurate.
 The same was found Wednesday during routine post-election accuracy tests.